-My friend met me in London last week and said “I’m getting too thin”; unnoticeable in pictures.
+My friend met me in London last week and said, “I’m getting too thin”; unnoticeable in pictures.
 I am gradually looking thinner due to my fixation on plant-based foods and exercise.
 Being called skinny once felt like the highest physical accolade.
 The figure represents fashion and elegance; a unique minority of people able to maintain a sought-after silhouette.
 Yet it’s also linked to hunger, insecurity and shame.

 Being called skinny as a compliment

 An article on the publication Mind Green Body written by Taynua Page, suggests being called skinny “can be just as uncomfortable as being called chubby.”
-Page discusses how it’s socially acceptable to comment on slim body shapes and how as a “naturally thin” woman, she’s had to face direct questions like “Do you eat?”.
+Page discusses how it’s socially acceptable to comment on slim body shapes and how as a “naturally thin” woman, she’s had to face direct questions like: “Do you eat?”.

 Both of my best friends in high school naturally honed slender physiques.
-One embraced the joys of eating whatever she wanted without weight gain; the other desperately tried to put on weight and frequently visited her doctor for advice.
+One embraced the joys of eating whatever she wanted without weight gain, and the other desperately tried to put on weight and frequently visited her doctor for advice.
 Being called skinny is a double-edge sword.
 People think it’s okay to use the term because of its underlying complimentary tones.
 Ten years ago, everybody desired thinness.
 Magazines sold themselves on diet advice and fat-burning cardio tips.

 Today, many thin people feel ostracised.
 The “strong not skinny” concept shames women not flaunting muscles and memes on social media mock those not possessing adequate curves.
 To compliment someone on looking skinny, is to assume they relish slim ideologies.
 By the same token, if someone is trying to become thin, complimenting their efforts encourages them to continue.